szilard/datascience-course-historical/README.md

-David Donoho's [50 Years of Data Science](https://dl.dropboxusercontent.com/u/23421017/50YearsDataScience.pdf) (Spetember 2015) is a great piece.
+David Donoho's [50 Years of Data Science](https://dl.dropboxusercontent.com/u/23421017/50YearsDataScience.pdf) (September 2015) is a great piece.

 To illustrate how much to the point the issues of (1) data science as a product of many decades and (2) desired data science curriculum are, I'm releasing here a course proposal draft I wrote in 2009 for a possible